timwuthenow/ibamoe-enablement/docs/guided_exercises/05_bam_kafka/03_emitting-events.md

 1. Save the process definition.

+1. On the breadcrumb, click on "cc-limit-approval-app-step1" to go back to the Project Explorer view.

+1. Click on the "Deploy" button.

 ## Configuring the business application

 1. In Business Central, navigate to the **Project Settings -> Deployments -> Work Item handlers**: